-- Cutting edge research and collaborative opportunities in the Villanova Center for the Advancement of Sustainability in Engineering (VCASE), the Villanova Urban Stormwater Partnership (VUSP), and the campus's Green Infrastructure Stormwater Research Park.
+- Cutting edge research and collaborative opportunities in the Villanova Urban Stormwater Partnership (VUSP) and the campus's Green Infrastructure Stormwater Research Park.

-- Distinguished leadership including VCASE and VUSP director Dr. Robert Traver, a sought-after stormwater expert and president of the American Academy of Water Resources Engineers; and Dr. Metin Duran, a nationally recognized environmental engineering expert in wastewater treatment and microbial water quality.
+- Distinguished leadership including Villanova Center for Resilient Water Systems and VUSP director Dr. Robert Traver, a sought-after stormwater expert and past president of the American Academy of Water Resources Engineers; and Dr. Metin Duran, a nationally recognized environmental engineering expert in wastewater treatment and microbial water quality.